kassambara/rstatix/README.md

 ### Facilitating ANOVA computation in R

 -   `factorial_design()`: build factorial design for easily computing ANOVA using the `car::Anova()` function.
-This might be very useful for repeatead measures ANOVA, which is hard to set up with the `car` package.
+This might be very useful for repeated measures ANOVA, which is hard to set up with the `car` package.
--   `anova_summary()`: Create beautiul summary tables of ANOVA test results obtained from either `car::Anova()` or `stats::aov()`.
-The results include ANOVA table, generalized effect size and some assumption checks, shuch as Mauchly's test for sphericity in the case of repeated measures ANOVA.
+-   `anova_summary()`: Create beautiful summary tables of ANOVA test results obtained from either `car::Anova()` or `stats::aov()`.
+The results include ANOVA table, generalized effect size and some assumption checks, such as Mauchly's test for sphericity in the case of repeated measures ANOVA.

 ### Comparing variances